The Myers-Briggs Temperament Indicator measures and typifies how people perceive the world and make decisions.

 - INFJs (Counselors) are private, preferring one-on-one friendships to crowds, and often quiet about their own feelings.
 They are often creative and artistic, and prefer to operate behind the scenes.
 Often Waif Prophet, Psychologist Teacher, Spirited Young Lady.

 - ENFPs (Champions) like to change things for the better, and have contagious enthusiasm, but no patience for crossing I's and dotting T's.
 They are good at anticipating the needs of others, but crave attention and recognition.
-Often Ditzy Genius and (insufferable) Drama Queen in light works.
-But deep down they're the Manipulative Bastard to the ENTP's Magnificent Bastard (even if only find out what you want for your birthday).
-May surprise people by becoming the Determinator if given a cause/person to champion they truly feel for or believe in.
-Darker works will show them as victims of All of the Other Reindeer, usually once they've broken and are dishing out Disproportionate Retribution while screaming Who's Laughing Now?
+Often shown as a Ditzy Genius or Drama Queen in light works, although darker works may depict them as the Manipulative Bastard to the ENTP's Magnificent Bastard.
+May surprise people by becoming the Determinator if given a cause/person to champion that they truly feel for or believe in.

 - INFPs (Healers) are absolute idealists: they have values inside them which they really, really want to live by.
 This makes them good at encouraging other people's growth, but also raging perfectionists.
 See Jeanne d'Archétype or even Incorruptible Pure Pureness.
 The Messiah is quite frequently an INFP taken Up to Eleven.